bahrus/xtal-sip/README.md

 Note that \<xtal-sip> will *not* monitor for DOM Node changes.
 The thinking is once the top level references are added, the (typically reusable) components will manage loading their own dependencies following standard import mechanisms.

+NB:

-NB:  This component does not yet have a good story in terms of web component IDE support, nor build tooling.
+1)  This component does not yet have a good story in terms of web component IDE support, nor build tooling.
 Use with extreme caution.

+2)  Although this component _appears_ to depend on Polymer (2.0), those appearances are there only to help the webcomponents.org analyzer work.
+You in fact only need to reference xtal-sip.js.

 ## Install the Polymer-CLI